British Rail Class 105: Preservation

 Due to the use of asbestos in their construction, and extended usage by BR, the class has fared very badly in preservation.
 51485 and 56121 were preserved by the West Somerset Railway but moved to the East Lancashire Railway in 1997 where they have been restored after asbestos stripping.
 56456 is based on the Llangollen Railway, working initially with a Class 127.
-The National Railway Museum had intended to preserve 53812 - which had been stripped of asbestos but a lack of space prevented this car and the Class 100 coupled to it from being moved to York and they were vandalised beyond repair at Crewe.
+The National Railway Museum had intended to preserve 53812, which had been stripped of asbestos, but a lack of space prevented this car and the Class 100 coupled to it from being moved to York and they were vandalised beyond repair at Crewe.

 Models

-Bachmann produce 00 scale models of the class 105 in both BR green and BR blue liveries.
+Since 2010, Bachmann has produced 00 scale models of the class 105 in both BR green and BR blue liveries.